Common Career Mistakes and How to Avoid Them

 Stagnation

-- Continuous Education: Consider taking additional courses, certificates or degrees that are pertinent to the profession.
+- Continue Your Education: Complete additional courses, certifications or degrees that are pertinent to the job.

 Negativity

 Negativity should not be a part of any work environment.
-It makes employees feel uncomfortable making communications difficult and hinders growth opportunities.
-Apart from damaging relationships with colleagues and supervisors, it could result in slowing down your career.
+It makes employees feel uncomfortable and makes communication difficult and limiting the growth of opportunities.
+Aside from destroying relationships with supervisors and colleagues, it could lead to slowing down your career.

 Tips on Refocusing Negativity:

-- Be Positive: Recognize your strengths and positive qualities of your role even when you’re feeling overwhelmed
+- Be Positive: Recognize that there are positives to your role even when you’re feeling overwhelmed

-- Ask for help whenever possible You can ask a mentor for advice or ask your colleagues for suggestions.
+- Get help when you can: Ask a mentor for advice or ask your colleagues for guidance.

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to mistakes, burnout, and frustration within.
-As much as it is important to put in the effort in a way that is beyond the capacity of one’s ability, overcommitting will result in lower productivity and less desirable results.
+The majority of the time, commitment to too much can lead to burnout, errors, and internal frustration.
+While it’s essential to apply oneself, commitment beyond one’s capacity will result in lower productivity and less desirable results.

 Reduce Stress by: